Investing in cryptocurrencies in Australia — what you need to know?

 What are cryptocurrencies?

-The Australian Securities and Investment Commission (ASIC) reports that cryptocurrencies are also known as virtual currencies or digital currencies and are a form of electronic money.
-They don’t exist as coins or notes, but a cryptocurrency unit, such as a bitcoin, is a digital token created from a code, using an encrypted string of data blocks known as a blockchain.
+The Australian Securities and Investment Commission (ASIC) reports that cryptocurrencies are virtual currencies or digital currencies and are a form of electronic money.
+They don’t exist as coins or notes.
+But a cryptocurrency unit, such as a bitcoin, is a digital token created from a code.
+This is created using an encrypted string of data blocks known as a blockchain.

 If you are trading in cryptocurrency in Australia ASIC advises on its Money Smart site that if your digital currency costs is less than $10,000 and you are only using it to pay for personal goods and services, it is not taxed.
 However, if you are using virtual currencies for other purposes, such as conducting a business, paying staff or for making a profit, you will be taxed.